-Table 5 shows the mean and the median processing time (in months) for petitions for U nonimmigrant status that were adjudicated in FY 2021.
-As noted earlier, receipts from eligible petitioners continue to far exceed the statutory cap of 10,000 visas; petitions that are approvable but for the cap are placed on the U visa waiting list until a visa becomes available, at which point they are reviewed and adjudicated.
-10 Because of the U visa waiting list process, the data on the mean and median processing time for these two distinct phases are the following: (1) petitions placed on the U visa waiting list in FY 2021, the mean and median processing time from receipt of petitions to waiting list placement; and (2) petitions that were previously placed on the U visa waiting list, the mean and median processing time from waiting list placement until final adjudication in FY 2021.
-All petitions placed on the U visa waiting list and all petitions for U nonimmigrant status adjudicated to completion in FY 2021 were received in prior fiscal years and do not necessarily represent an adjudicative action for those petitions received by USCIS in FY 2021.
+Table 5 shows the mean and the median processing time (in months) for petitions for U nonimmigrant status adjudicated in FY 2022.
+As receipts from eligible petitioners far exceed the statutory cap of 10,000 visas, under current processing guidelines, petitions are reviewed for BFD and petitioners are granted EADs and deferred action, if they are deemed bona fide.
+If petitions are not eligible to receive a BFD, they receive a full adjudication for placement on the waiting list.
+If, after a full adjudication, the petition is approvable but a visa is not available yet due to the statury cap, the principal petitioner will be placed on the waiting list.

+Because of the U visa adjudication process, which includes a preliminary determination and a final adjudication upon visa availability, the data on the mean and median processing time for these two distinct phases are the following: (1) petitions receiving a grant of BFD or placed on the U visa waiting list in FY 2022, the mean and median processing time from receipt of petitions to receiving a grant of BFD or waiting list placement; and (2) petitions that previously received a grant of BFD or were placed on the U visa waiting list, the mean and median processing time from receipt of a grant of BFD or waiting list placement until final adjudication in FY 2022.
+All petitions receiving a grant of BFD or placed on the U visa waiting list, and all petitions for U nonimmigrant status adjudicated to completion in FY 2022, were received in prior fiscal years and do not necessarily represent an adjudicative action for those petitions received by USCIS in FY 2022.
 Additionally, the statistics provided below should not be used to forecast future wait time from filing to final adjudication of a petition for U nonimmigrant status.
 This is because processing times look backwards (i.e., how long it took to adjudicate a petition or application from receipt) and do not represent a forecast of how long it will take in the future for a given application or petition to be adjudicated.